w3irDv/SaveMyMiis/README.md

     Export / Import copy miis between a repo and its _stage counterpart.

+```
-    make_local uses information from file ambient.in, where the values for some console attributes (serial_id, device_hash, mac_adress, ...) should be defined.
-If you have a mii from the target repo, it is easier to use 'transfer_ownership' task.
-If not, For Wii, 'mac_adress' is enough.
-For Wi ¡i U, in CEMU, if you have MiiMaker installed, simplu create one mii and copy the higlighted 16 hex digit output of 'FFL_list' for this mii in to the author_id attribute in ambient.in.
-'FFL_make_local' will then transform all miis in local CEMU ones.
+`make_local` uses information from file `ambient.in`, where the values for some console attributes (serial_id, device_hash, mac_adress, ...) should be defined.
+If you have a mii from the target repo, it is easier to use `transfer_ownership` task.
+If not, you will need at least:
+- For Wii/Dolphin: `mac_adress` is enough.
+Get it from the Internet Settings.
+- For Wii U/CEMU: you will need only `author_id`.
+If you have MiiMaker installed in CEMU, simply create one mii and copy the higlighted 16 hex digit output of `FFL_list` for this mii in to the `author_id` attribute in ambient.in. `FFL_make_local` will then transform all miis in any repo where you apply this task to local CEMU ones.
 Remember that this will change Mii Ids and break any game association that depends on the Mii Id value.
-```

 # Mii DBs format